Extremely low frequency: Other uses

 Transmitters in the 22 Hz range are also used in pipeline maintenance, or pigging.
 The signal is generated as an alternating magnetic field, and the transmitter is mounted to, or to part of, the "pig", the cleaning device inserted into the pipe.
 The pig is pushed through a mostly metal pipeline.
-The ELF signal can be detected through the metal allowing its location to be detected by receivers located outside of the pipe.
-It is used to check if a pig has passed a certain location or to locate a pig which has become stuck.
+The ELF signal can be detected through the metal, allowing its location to be detected by receivers located outside of the pipe.
+It is used to check whether a pig has passed a certain location or to locate a stuck pig.

-Some radio hobbyists record ELF signals using antennas ranging in size from eighteen-inch active antennas up to several thousand feet in length taking advantage of fences, highway guard rails, and even decommissioned railroad tracks.
-They then play them back at higher speeds to more easily observe natural low frequency fluctuations in the Earth's electromagnetic field.
+Some radio hobbyists record ELF signals using antennas ranging in size from 18-inch active antennas up to several thousand feet in length taking advantage of fences, highway guard rails, and even decommissioned railroad tracks.
+They then replay them at higher speeds to more easily observe natural low-frequency fluctuations in the Earth's electromagnetic field.
 Increasing the playback speed increases the pitch, bringing the tone into the audio frequency range.

+Since the 2000s, very low frequencies have been used successfully at sea for oil geophysical prospecting.

 Natural sources

 Naturally occurring ELF waves are present on Earth, resonating in the region between ionosphere and surface seen in lightning strikes that make electrons in the atmosphere oscillate.
-Though VLF signals were predominantly generated from lightning discharges, it was found that an observable ELF component—slow tail—followed the VLF component in almost all cases.
-Also, the fundamental mode of the Earth-ionosphere cavity has the wavelength equal to the circumference of the Earth, which gives a resonance frequency of 7.8 Hz.
-This frequency, and higher resonance modes of 14, 20, 26, and 32 Hz appear as peaks in the ELF spectrum and are called Schumann resonance.
+Although signals generated from lightning discharges were predominantly VLF, it was found that an observable ELF component (slow tail) followed the VLF component in almost all cases.
+Also, the fundamental mode of the Earth–ionosphere cavity has the wavelength equal to the circumference of the Earth, which gives a resonance frequency of 7.8 Hz.
+This frequency, and higher resonance modes of 14, 20, 26, and 32 Hz, appear as peaks in the ELF spectrum and are called Schumann resonance.

 ELF waves have also been tentatively identified on Saturn's moon Titan.
-Titan's surface is thought to be a poor reflector of ELF waves, so the waves may instead be reflecting off the liquid-ice boundary of a subsurface ocean of water and ammonia, the existence of which is predicted by some theoretical models.
+Titan's surface is thought to be a poor reflector of ELF waves, so the waves may instead be reflecting from the liquid–ice boundary of a subsurface ocean of water and ammonia, the existence of which is predicted by some theoretical models.
 Titan's ionosphere is also more complex than Earth's, with the main ionosphere at an altitude of 1200 km but with an additional layer of charged particles at 63 km.
 This splits Titan's atmosphere into two separate resonating chambers.
-The source of natural ELF waves on Titan is unclear as there does not appear to be extensive lightning activity.
+The source of natural ELF waves on Titan is unclear, as there does not appear to be extensive lightning activity.

 Huge ELF radiation power outputs of 100,000 times the Sun's output in visible light may be radiated by magnetars.
 The pulsar in the Crab nebula radiates powers of this order at 30 Hz.
 Radiation of this frequency is below the plasma frequency of the interstellar medium, thus this medium is opaque to it, and it cannot be observed from Earth.